Alexandru101/web-dev-projects/Messaging Web Application/readme.md

 # Messaging-Web-Application Documentation

 ## Build Instructions
-### Step 1 Downloading Files - You have two options to downloading the files required for this project
+### Step 1 - Downloading Files: You have two options to downloading the files required for this project

 1. Clone the entire repo using git
 ```